jerng/studies/jsf/README.md

 # JSF just stands for JavaScript Framework

-Currently a study of 2015-2019 JavaScript developments I've not beeng keeping up with.
+Currently a study of 2015-2019 JavaScript developments I've not been keeping up with.

 After reviewing a number of reactive-style web frameworks, I wasn't clear on how each one was architectured.